 For me, it’s difficult to describe Aniracetam’s effect.
 I’d say that it was something halfway between sulbutiamine and noopept, not in intensity, but in moxy and ignition of motivation and productivity for me.

-Still, after one month of taking 750mg of aniracetam per day, I discontinued it because it had an unwanted dehydration side-effect in me, similar to the one I got when taking creatine.
+Still, after one month of taking 750mg of aniracetam per day, I discontinued it because I experienced an unwanted dehydration side-effect, similar to the one I got when taking creatine.

 Piracetam is an active nootropic used to treat cortical myoclonus disorders and attention and cognitive deficits.
 Where I took it, it needs a prescription.